sirbrillig/phpcs-changed/README.md

 }
 ```

-If the file was versioned by git, we can do the same with the `--git` option (note that this operates only on _staged_ changes):
+If the file was versioned by git, we can do the same with the `--git` option:

 ```
-phpcs-changed --git file.php
+phpcs-changed --git --git-unstaged file.php
 ```

+You should specify `--git-staged` or `--git-unstaged` to tell `phpcs-changed` if you want to compare the current staged changes or the current working copy changes, respectively.
+The default is `--git-staged`.

 ### CLI Options